 Winners will be awarded:

-The Humanitarian Innovation Hackathon is a weekend-long event in August, taking place in Sydney, NSW.
-This event is designed for university students to work collaboratively in teams of cross-disciplines to create technology-driven solutions for the most pressing humanitarian challenges.
-Participants will be asked to identify practical solutions for real and current problems that are submitted by the humanitarian disaster organisation, RedR Australia.
+The Humanitarian Innovation (Digital) Hackathon is a weekend-long virtual event, taking place on July 24th-26th.
+This event is designed for university students to work collaboratively in cross-discipline teams to create technology-driven solutions for the most pressing humanitarian challenges.
+Participants will be asked to identify practical solutions for real and current problems from a current international humanitarian response context.

 Congratulations to the finalist groups!